Manacord/shaggy-docs/docs/getting-started.md

 + ### Logs
 By default, Manacord will log **nothing**.
 This isn't always what you want so let's say that you don't care about message edits.

-The `/settings set log <type> <channel>` command turns on certain logs.
+The `/settings log <type> <channel>` command turns on certain logs.

-The `/settings set log-aio` command turns on everything at once.
+The `/settings log aio` command turns on everything at once.
 The bot will automatically create a logging category with 6 log channels and cleverly divide all logs between these channels.

 Another thing you can do is ignore logs only in certain channels.
 For that you can use `/settings set log-ignore #ignorelog` to ignore all events from that channel.
 Logs are very customizable so make sure to head over that section for full information.